6. đŸȘ„ Use the Model Warper#

 _images/tut6_model-warper.png

 Fig. 6.1 A screenshot of the model warping UI, showing how it can be used to warp a source/reference/template OpenSim model (left) into a new model (right).
-In this case, the warping relationship is possible because there are corresponding landmarks available for all meshes in both the source and target (which were placed as described in 🪄 Use the Mesh Warper).#
+In this case, the warping relationship is possible because there are corresponding landmarks available for all meshes in both the source and target (which were placed as described in Use the Mesh Warper).
+Those landmarks enable the non-uniform scaling shown above (e.g. the scapula has a different size and shape).#

 6.1.
 Prerequisites#

-• You can diagnose/work-with with OpenSim models.
+• You can diagnose and work with OpenSim models.
 This tutorial assumes that you’re able to diagnose the models that go into, and come out of, the model warping UI.
 If you don’t feel comfortable with working on OpenSim models, then we recommend going through earlier tutorials (e.g. Make a Pendulum, Make a Bouncing Block).

 6.2.
 Topics Covered by this Tutorial#